Skip to Main Content

 Understanding why encapsulation is important and how it works is beneficial for any homeowner, and JES would like to share some insider knowledge about the process with you.
 That way, you can make an informed decision regarding your crawl space.

+When ignored, a crawl space can quickly become oversaturated with moisture.
+As a result, problem signs like mold and wood rot are bound to arise and cause damage.
 Over time, your crawl space’s structure will begin to degrade, pests will come looking for a warm, humid shelter under your floors, and air quality in your home will suffer as mold releases spores into the air.

-The graphic below shows “the stack effect,” when humid air in your crawl space rises through the floor, transferring muggy air and harmful particles from your crawl space straight into your living space.
+The graphic here shows the stack effect, when humid air in your crawl space rises through the floor, transferring muggy air and harmful particles from your crawl space straight into your living space.
+The humid air makes your energy bills higher, and you will be breathing in particles from animal feces, mold spores, damaged fiberglass insulation, and decaying wood.

 That’s why crawl space encapsulation is necessary: it prevents a downward spiral of problems from damaging your health and destroying your home.

-The Steps of Crawl Space Encapsulation
+Signs of Crawl Space Leakage

-• Mold treatment (optional)
+• Mold and mildew

-1. Remove Insulation and Clear Debris
+1. Remove Insulation & Clear Debris

 Most crawl spaces have fiberglass insulation which doesn’t fare well when moisture gets below your home.
 Often, the insulation will begin to sag or fall down entirely, as you can see here.

-2. Mold Treatment (optional)
+2. Mold Treatment

 3. Install Drainage